mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - H Marking faded and no longer visible, 4th May :- [7521431](https://www.fixmystreet.com/report/7521431)
 - Street name sign damaged by van, 4th May :- [7521414](https://www.fixmystreet.com/report/7521414)
 - Pavement no longer usable from overgrown tree, 4th May :- [7521259](https://www.fixmystreet.com/report/7521259)
-- Trench that has been badly filled has sunk and is a danger as it’s a risk to drive over so people trying to avoid.
-Also same issue further down on same road, 4th May :- [7521095](https://www.fixmystreet.com/report/7521095)

 <!-- fix_marker ends -->